-A while back I crossed paths with a Russian couple visiting Norway.
+A while ago, my path crossed a Russian couple visiting Norway.
 The woman told me the story of her Grandmother.
-How the difficult circumstances of her life had caused her creating her own mantra about life:
+The difficult circumstances of her Grandmother’s life had made her create her mantra about life:

-“When you get stuck, get dressed and get out of the house!
-By getting out of the habitual surroundings you never know who you will meet or what you will encounter that will change the direction of your day or your life.”
+“When you get stuck, get dressed, go out of the house!
+By getting out of the habitual surroundings you never know who you are going to meet or what you will encounter.
+That can change the direction of your day or your life.”

-We all receive a hand of cards when we are born, in the form of family and birthplace.
-With these assigned cards in hand, we begin to live our lives.
-How the cards are distributed is and remains part of the mystery of life even though there are different theories in different cultures on how this happens, and science has its own explanation.
+We all receive a hand of cards being born, in the form of family and birthplace.
+With these assigned cards in hand, we begin our lives.
+How these cards are shared is and remains part of the mystery of life even though there are different theories in different cultures on how this happens, and science has its explanation.

-A common perception among those who have a spiritual view of life is that at the school of life we go through the same homework over and over until we learn the lesson.
-Homework and lessons are completely individual.
-Only after we have learned what we are going to learn will we move on to the next step.
+A common perception among those who have a spiritual view of life is that we go through the same homework until we learn the lesson, but the lessons are entirely individual.
+Only after we have gained what we are supposed to know will we move on to the next step.

-Doctor Wayne W. Dyer, who has now passed the other side, described spirituality so simply and beautifully: “Spirituality is about experiencing.”
+Doctor Wayne W. Dyer, who has now passed on to the other side, described spirituality with such simplicity and beauty: “Spirituality is about experiencing.”

 Sometimes life forces us into one corner, which requires action and change.
 I learned this in the fall of 2016 when I ended up in a situation at work that required a choice.

-Either deal with the lousy situation or continue where I was or renounce the safety of my current job, quit and jump off into the unknown.
-If I chose to continue, I would have to change my view of how I experienced the situation and deal with the loss of my integrity.
-If I jumped, I had to accept being out of control, and do everything to get a new job.
+Either dealing with the lousy situation or continuing where I was, or renouncing my current job’s safety, quit and jump off into the unknown.
+If I chose to continue, I would have to change my view of how I experienced the situation and deal with losing my integrity.
+If I jumped, I had to accept being out of control and do everything to get a new job.
 The fact that I am solely responsible for my son played a central role in my decision.
-Regardless of choice, I felt mentally and emotionally it was check-matte.
+Regardless of choice, I felt mentally and emotionally check-matte.

-I live in a country that for several consecutive years has been voted the world’s best country to live in.
+For several consecutive years, I lived in a country voted as the world’s best country to live in.
 Norway.
-A very beautiful and safe country which cultivates safety and similarity, Something that has its positive and negative sides.
+It is a beautiful country cultivating safety and similarity, Which has its positive and negative sides.

-Doing something as drastic as jumping off in this country that values safety is not so easy.
-I learned this the hard way.
-My choice to quit was interpreted badly among employers.
-The change I was hoping for never came, my desperation just grew.
+A lesson I learned the hard way.
+My choice to quit was interpreted badly by employers.
+As a result, the change I was hoping for never came; my desperation just grew.
 Have you ever known that feeling?
-Then you know for sure what’s coming out of desperation.
-Nothing, except for more desperation.
+Then you know for sure what’s coming out of desperation—nothing, except for more misery and despair.

-When I made the decision, I was also unaware that I had put a pair of roller skates that would send me at full speed on a deep inner journey.
-Since there was very little happening in my daily life, the journey went deeper and deeper.
-Until I reached the bottom and discovered that I had ended up in prison.
-A prison with walls made of emotions and thoughts.
-Here I could decide to stay forever, feel sorry for myself, blame it on this one or that one.
+When I decided to quit the job, I was unaware that the roller skates forced upon my feet would send me on a profound inner journey.
+Since there was very little happening in my daily life, the trip went deeper and deeper until I reached the bottom and discovered that I had ended up in prison—a prison with walls made of emotions and thoughts.
+I could stay there forever, feel sorry for myself, blame it on this one or that one.
 But would it help me?

 In this self-constructed prison, I also began to hear the Russian grandmother’s mantra.
-It screamed in my ear:
+This time screaming in my ear:

-“Maybe it was time to get out of your habitual surroundings, try something else and see if it will open a new door.”
+“Maybe it is about time to get out of your habitual surroundings, try something else and see if it will open a new door.”

-I had really tried to make a change for a long time without getting any special results.
-During the journey inward, I began to look back on my life.
-I had definitely lived an interesting and intense life, with both good and less good experiences.
-I really had LIVED.
+I had for a long time tried to make a change without getting anywhere.
+During the journey inward, I began to look back to the past.
+I had lived an exciting and intense life, with both good and less good experiences.
+I had LIVED.

-For the first time in my life, I had to admit to myself that I had gone through a lot.
-The madness, force of will, and stubbornness had helped me to overcome challenges, especially after I became my mother.
-They had also kept me away from helplessness, but now I was completely exhausted.
+For the first time in my life, I had to admit that I had gone through a lot.
+The madness, force of will, and stubbornness helped me overcome challenges, especially after becoming a mother.
+They had also kept me away from helplessness, but now I was utterly exhausted.
 I did not feel like fighting anymore.
 I could not convince myself nor the outside world about anything anymore.
-In our modern Western society, there are diagnoses for such a thing, but I did not believe in diagnoses.
+There are diagnoses for such a thing in our modern Western society, but I did not believe in diagnoses.

 But I found shelter in the spirituality, and the message I could hear was this:

 “How do you accept what life has to offer?
 Because as a human being you can never know what the next moment holds.
-Are you ready to keep your course without getting bitter, angry and full of hatred or jealousy when the wind blows hard around you and you’re completely out of control?
+Are you ready to keep a steady course without feeding bitterness, anger and hatred and jealousy?
+Even in a stormy weather when you’re completely out of control?
 Are you ready to open your heart even more and live a life without judging? ”

 Suddenly, the great Persian poet Rumi and his poem “A Guest House” got a new meaning.